Bluetooth Hacking: The Most Vulnerable Data Transmission Protocol! (Part 3)

 The first step of course is to have an unpatched device.
 I will be using an older LG phone that I have in my lab just for this purpose.

 Of course, you will need a BlueTooth adapter to communicate with your target.
-There are several BlueTooth adapters that are compatible with Linux, but I will use one from Pluggable which is Plug-n-Play with our operating system Kali Linux.
+There are several BlueTooth adapters that are compatible with Linux, but I will use one from Pluggable which is Plug-n-Play compatible with our Kali Linux operating system.

 Next, we need to install the dependencies on our Kali.